mrazomej/phd/docs/src/chapter_02/section_06_discussion.md

 Despite the diversity observed in the induction profiles of each of our strains, our data are unified by their reliance on fundamental biophysical parameters.
 In particular, we have shown that our model for fold-change can be rewritten in terms of the free energy Eq. $\ref{eq:free_energy_MWC_parameters}$, which encompasses all of the physical parameters of the system.
-This has proven to be an illuminating technique in a number of studies of allosteric proteins [@Sourjik2002;
+This has proven to be an illuminating technique in a number of studies of allosteric proteins [@Sourjik2002; @Keymer2006; @Swem2008].
+Although it is experimentally straightforward to observe system responses to changes in effector concentration
-@Keymer2006; @Swem2008].
-Although it is experimentally straightforward to observe system responses to changes in effector concentration $c$, framing the input-output function in terms of $c$ can give the misleading impression that changes in system parameters lead to fundamentally altered system responses.
+$c$, framing the input-output function in terms of $c$ can give the misleading impression that changes in system parameters lead to fundamentally altered system responses.
+Alternatively, suppose one can find the "natural variable" that enables the output to collapse onto a single curve.
+In that case, it becomes clear that the system's output is not governed by individual system parameters but rather the contributions of multiple parameters that define the natural variable.
+When our fold-change data are plotted against each construct's respective free energies, they collapse cleanly onto a single curve (see).
+This enables us to analyze how parameters can compensate for each other.
+For example, rather than viewing strong repression as a consequence of low IPTG concentration
-Alternatively, if one can find the "natural variable" that enables the output to collapse onto a single curve, it becomes clear that the system's output is not governed by individual system parameters, but rather the contributions of multiple parameters that define the natural variable.
-When our fold-change data are plotted against the respective free energies for each construct, they collapse cleanly onto a single curve (see).
-This enables us to analyze how parameters can compensate each other.
-For example, rather than viewing strong repression as a consequence of low IPTG concentration $c$ or high repressor copy number $R$, we can now observe that strong repression is achieved when the free energy $F(c) \leq -5 k_BT$, a condition which can be reached in a number of ways.
+$c$ or high repressor copy number $R$, we can now observe that strong repression is achieved when the free energy $F(c) \leq -5 k_BT$, a condition which can be reached in a number of ways.

 While our experiments validated the theoretical predictions in the case of simple repression, we expect the framework presented here to apply much more generally to different biological instances of allosteric regulation.
-For example, we can use this model to study more complex systems such as when transcription factors interact with multiple operators [@Bintu2005].
+For example, we can use this model to study more complex systems, such as when transcription factors interact with multiple operators [@Bintu2005].
 We can further explore different regulatory configurations such as corepression, activation, and coactivation, each of which are found in *E. coli* (see Chapter